 Does NMSC host any meets?

-We host a Winterlude meet in February and usually run it as a "long course" meet (ie using a 50 meter pool).
+We host two meets a year; a Red vs Blue fun meet in December and a Winterlude meet in February.
+The Red vs Blue fun meet is a “short course” meet (i.e., using a 25-meter pool) and the Winterlude usually is a "long course" meet (i.e., using a 50-meter pool).
 Typical attendance is about 200 swimmers, from clubs across Ontario and Quebec.

 How is the club organized and run?

-Can guests from other clubs swim at NMSC?
+Can guests from another club swim at NMSC?

 Yes.
 Registered members from other clubs may join us for a week or two without charge.
 Please call ahead (see Contact Us) to let us know you're coming and confirm swim times.
-Likewise, NMSC members are welcome as guests at most other clubs.
+Likewise, NMSC members are welcome as guests at most other clubs (Fees may apply).